q191201771/lalext/lal_website_english/RTMPHandshake.md

 c2
 The construction method of c2 is the same as s2.
 Only it uses the digest in s2 as the hmac-sha256 key.

-The original is not easy to reproduce, please indicate the article from the open source streaming server lal, Github: https://github.com/q191201771/lal Official Documentation: https://pengrl.com/lal

 yoko, 201906

+---

+Being original is not easy.
+Reproduction is allowed, but please reference this article as being part of the documentation for the open-source streaming media server [lal](https://github.com/q191201771/lal) (GitHub link).
+Official documentation: [https://pengrl.com/lal](https://pengrl.com/lal)